 The interpretation and chronology of the equestrian statue must rely on the statue itself, as no ancient literary testimony or other evidence survives to aid in the interpretation.
 It is obvious that the statue is part of an elaborate public monument, no doubt commissioned to mark an important occasion in the emperor’s reign.
 With that said, however, it must also be noted that scholars continue to debate its precise dating, the occasion for its creation, and its likely original location in the city of Rome.

 In 1538 the statue was relocated from the Lateran quarter to the Capitoline Hill to become the centerpiece for Michelangelo’s new design for the Campidoglio (a piazza, or public square, at the top of the Capitoline hill).
-The statue was set atop a pedestal at the center of an intricately designed piazza flanked by three palazzi (image above).
-It became the centerpiece of the main piazza of secular Rome and, as such, an icon of the city, a role that its still retains.
-The equestrian statue still plays a role as an official symbol of the city of Rome, even being incorporated into the reverse image of the Italian version of the € 0.50 coin (image above).
+The statue was set atop a pedestal at the center of an intricately designed piazza flanked by three palazzi.
+It became the centerpiece of the main piazza of secular Rome and, as such, an icon of the city, a role that it still retains.
+The equestrian statue still plays a role as an official symbol of the city of Rome, even being incorporated into the reverse image of the Italian version of the € 0.50 coin.
 The statue itself remained where Michelangelo positioned it until it was moved indoors in 1981 for conservation reasons; a high-tech copy of the original was placed on the pedestal.
 The ancient statue is now housed within the Musei Capitolini where it can be visited and viewed today.

 J. Bergemann, Römische Reiterstatuen: Ehrendenkmäler im öffentlichen Bereich (Mainz am Rhein: Ph. von Zabern, 1990).